Termi303/CELFS/Files/Documents/FINAL_PORTFOLIO/OODesignAndUML.md

 1. *Category* - stores name, obligatory reference to Coursework it represents and weight for this category.
 To calculate the final mark, marks from all categories are multiplied with that weight and then summed
 1. *Criterion* - stores name of criterion and reference to category
 1. *Band* - as described earlier, the list of bands is identical for all courseworks.
 As a result, this class does not have reference to any of three previous classes.
 It stores name and description, as this was required to make easier for teachers and admins to know what each band represents (i.e. band "Very good" has description "A very good pass is clear, fluent and accurate and should show extensive application of learning")
 1. *Cell* - as described in context, each Cell represents a mark (Band) for certain Criterion.
 Thus, it has a reference to Criterion and Band it represents.
-Moreover, Cell class has description attribute, for example, for Band "Exceptional" and Criterion "Response", the description is "Rigorous, lucid, creative & original response"
+Moreover, Cell class has description attribute, for example, for Band "Exceptional" and Criterion "Response", the description is "Rigorous, lucid, creative & original response".
+If, in the paper version, there was no representative description for (Criterion, Band) pair, the description becomes "N/A" and front-end makes the Cell not chooseable.

+As you can see, our system enables to store any number of Categories per Coursework, any number of Criteria per Category and any number of Band.
+This was implemented as courseworks designed in the future in CELFS may have different number of above attributes.
+Of course, changing a number of Bands is difficult in this design (as this requires adding/deleting records in Cell table), but it was decided to be implemented this way as the list of Bands is expected to same identical in the future and benefits of this design outdo the above risk.

 **Storing marks**
 [Again, all classes have id of type Long]